Changes to NWIS QW services"

 whatNWISdata

-This function will continue to work for any service except "qw" (water quality discrete data). "qw" results will no longer be returned.
-This function is used to discover what water quality data is available.
+This function will continue to work for any service EXCEPT "qw" (water quality discrete data). "qw" results will eventually no longer be returned, and are currently showing values that were frozen in March 2024.

-The function to replace this functionality is whatWQPdata:
+The function to replace this functionality for discrete water quality data is currently whatWQPdata:

 whatNWIS <- whatNWISdata(